duclos-cavalcanti/templates/README.md

 ## Introduction
 Every time I'm learning a new technology or a new language, I feel the need to create a reproducible template project that has already the basics built in.
 The idea is to have a somewhat abstracted away template, such that I can in the future use it as a basis for an actual project without having to remember fine details and commands to the specific tech stack at hand.
+There are also tutorials mixed among templates, which are always correctly giving props to the respective authors or sources, since they serve similar purposes as boilerplate/template projects.

 Since that was becoming a strong habit and there were numerous little template projects littered throughout my profile, I took the liberty to unify them under a single repository.
 They hopefully have the basics covered, as in a language it should have compiling, running, testing and debugging as targets or at least documentation on how to perform these actions for the given template.